 California

-The California Consumer Privacy Act (CCPA), the first comprehensive state privacy law in the United States, expanded California consumers’ control over their personal data.
+California Consumer Privacy Act (CCPA), the first comprehensive state privacy law in the United States, expanded California consumers’ control over their personal data.
 Amended by the California Privacy Rights Act (CPRA) to include additional data privacy protections, the CCPA established consumers’ right to know what personal data is being collected and whether this data is being sold and disclosed, and to deny the sale of their personal data.
 Companies are expressly prohibited from discriminating against California consumers for exercising their privacy rights.
-California has also enacted a data broker law that requires businesses meeting the criteria for “data brokers” under the law to register annually with the Attorney General.
-Failure to register can result in legal penalties, including fines and pecuniary damages.
+California has also enacted a

 Colorado

-Passed in 2021, the Colorado Privacy Act grants Colorado consumers the right to access, delete, and correct their personal data, as well as to opt out of the sale or sharing of their personal information.
+Colorado Privacy Act grants Colorado consumers the right to access, delete, and correct their personal data, as well as to opt out of the sale or sharing of their personal information.
 Under this law, companies have the responsibility to protect consumers’ personal data and obtain consent before processing any data defined as “sensitive.”

 Connecticut

-The Connecticut Personal Data and Privacy Online Monitoring Act, effective July 1, 2023, establishes privacy rights for Connecticut consumers.
+Connecticut Personal Data and Privacy Online Monitoring Act, effective July 2023, establishes privacy rights for Connecticut consumers.
 This legislation specifies the rights of Connecticut residents to know whether a business is processing their personal data, to correct or delete their personal information, to obtain a copy of their personal data, and to opt out of the processing of their personal data.

 Delaware